UNCSRP/Toxic-metal-mixtures-in-private-well-water-and-increased-risk-for-preterm-birth-in-North-Carolina/README.md

 # Toxic-metal-mixtures-in-private-well-water-and-increased-risk-for-preterm-birth-in-North-Carolina

-Code and data for manuscript: Toxic metal mixtures in private well water and increased risk for preterm birth in North Carolina
+Code and data for manuscript: Toxic metal mixtures in private well water and increased risk for preterm birth in North Carolina, which was published in Environmental Health in 2024 (PMID: 37845729). doi: 10.1186/s12940-023-01021-7

 # Abstract